Your chance to demonstrate your regulatory competence

 Step 3: Send your application to us at firstname.lastname@example.org

-Step 4: We will contact your supporters with a copy of your application form and ask them to complete the supporters form.
+Step 4: We will contact your supporter with a copy of your application form and ask them to complete the supporters form.

 Download our CSci Application Guidance